mingshengzhangp4/variant_warehouse/spark_benchmark/README.md

 org.apache.hadoop:hadoop-client  "2.6.0"

-The encompassing directory(spark_benchmark) contains the Apache Spark code and scripts for including dependencies.
+The base directory(spark_benchmark) contains the Apache Spark code and scripts for including dependencies.
-The benchmark can be built by the command "sbt package" at the base level of the spark_benchmark directory( where the query.sbt exists) using the interactive build tool.   http://www.scala-sbt.org
+The benchmark can be built with the command "sbt package" at the base level of the spark_benchmark directory( where the query.sbt exists) using the interactive build tool.   http://www.scala-sbt.org

 ###An example of how to run individual benchmarks: